jmstark/16onions/README.md

 also use IPv6 when available.
 Additionally refer to the Testing Caveats section below.

-The build does not produce any JAR, which is actually useful, to do that:
+The build does not produce any JAR yet.
+Having a jar is useful; you can build it by:

     ant jar